StableRPG/StableEconomy/README.md

 - [ ] Implement support for backups & restores
 - [ ] Implement customizable shop messages
 - [ ] Implement the ability to customize all plugin messages
+- [ ] Implement a configurable sell command with the ability for selling specific items, all items, hand, and within a gui